Dans-Plugins/Democracy/README.md

 # Democracy
-This expansion for Medieval Factions is intended to allow nations to be democratic.
+This expansion for Medieval Factions is intended to allow nations to hold democratic elections.

 ## Authors and acknowledgement
 ### Developers